hannobraun/rustecs/README.md

 ### Components

-The example is not complete though since we haven't defined what the components actually are.
-Components are just pieces of data and they can be any of Rust's data types.
+The example is not complete though, since we haven't defined what the components actually are.
+Components are just pieces of data.
+They can be any of Rust's data types.

-Here are the component definitions that complete the example:
+The following type definitions are required to complete the example.

 ``` Rust
 // Regular struct